DenDenMushi999/cascade_energy_losses/README.md

 ![](procces_and_geometry.jpg)

-You can also launch program with macro file loop.mac that set particle gun in positions of grid
+You can also launch program with macro file loop.mac that run procces with setting particle gun to different positions of grid

 X = (-40,-39, ... , 39, 40)  ,  Z = (-40,-39, ... , 39, 40)